 This is the question many churches face when upgrading or installing a video projection system.
 Which is better for our church?

-This is not always the easiest question to answer because there are many variables that would lead you one direction or another.
-In this article I will attempt to help you think through your decision so you can make the best decision possible between a projector or flat screen TV for your church.
+This is not always the most straightforward question to answer because many variables would lead you one direction or another.
+In this article, I will attempt to help you think through your decision, so you can make the best decision possible between a projector or flat screen TV for your church.

 Projector Vs. Flat Screen For Church